Medical Disposal Program Drop Box

 Help us combat potential abuse of medication by removing unused medications from your medicine cabinets!
-Citizens are encouraged to drop off their unused and unwanted medication to the secure collection unit located in the lobby of Manassas City Police’s headquarters which is located at 9518 Fairview Avenue.
+Citizens are encouraged to drop off their unused and unwanted medication at the secure collection unit located in the lobby of Manassas City Police’s headquarters which is located at 9608 Grant Avenue.
 The medication collected will be safely disposed of.

 - Over-the-counter medications

 - Needles (sharps)